What is Psychotherapy?

 Personality disorders and mood disorders may contribute to life problems, usually without the individual’s knowledge.
 Increased self-knowledge alone allows many people to have more control over their symptoms, their personality and behavior, and their life choices setting the stage for personal improvement and growth.

 Individuals who have not experienced therapy before may feel some apprehension about the process.
 This is very common and quite understandable.
-Any concerns you have regarding both the potential benefits of therapy or fears of possible harmful effects should be discussed with Rose Schnabel during the initial session, or at any other time if these concerns surface.
+Any concerns you have regarding both the potential benefits of therapy or fears of possible harmful effects should be discussed with Dr. Rose D’Elia Schnabel, during the initial session, or at any other time if these concerns surface.

 From time to time, everyone experiences such difficulties in life and can benefit from the help and assistance available through professional psychotherapy.
 Therapy offers the client the opportunity to examine, confront, clarify, and reassess their understanding of themselves and their situation.
 Psychotherapy can be extremely effective in helping people with problems as diverse as major or minor depression, anxiety, childhood trauma, parent-child / adolescent conflict including spousal or child abuse, parenting skills, marital strife, separation/divorce transition, problems with extended family, loss of a loved one, self-esteem issues, career issues, stress management, etc.